Tiago92869/Blockchain_AlgoExpert/2-Blockchain-Fundamentals.md

 -> Mining Dificulty Variance: Normally the dificulty is based ypon the number of bitcoin miners on the network.
 If more miners join the network it becomes more difficult, if miners leave it becomes easier.

+# 9 - Proof of Stake

+-> Proof of Stake: is part of a consensus mechanism used by blockchain network.
+In proof of stake blockchain networks validators are selected to verify the next set of transactions.
+Validators must provide a stake/collateral that can be slashed if they act with malicious intent.

+-> Validator: is the term used to denote a node in a proof of stake blockchain network that validates transactionss and creates new blocks.
+Typically validators must provide a stake/collateral to ensure they act ethically.